-Humans are primates.
-We touch and hug, gesture with our hands, and when we get upset our tone of voice often gets louder and higher pitched.
+Humans are primates that touch and hug, gesture with hands, and have a lound and higher-pitched tone of voice when upset.
 All of these things can be confusing or even threatening to puppies especially, but also to adult dogs.

 5 Common Puppy Communication Mistakes

 Avoid these errors when you are talking to your puppy:

 - Leaning over your puppy: Humans are taller than pups, and it’s natural to lean down to talk or pet them.
 But “looming” over top of a dog is intimidating because, in dog talk, this means “I’m the boss, I’m in control.”
 That can be upsetting or even frightening to pups that already accept your status as the boss.
 They may use appeasement gestures such as submissive wetting to show they’re no threat.
 Strange dogs that don’t know you may become aggressive or defensive when you lean over them.
 They simply fight back what they think of as a challenge.
 Instead of leaning over the top of the puppy, give the dog space to approach you.
 Turn sideways and crouch or kneel on the floor so your height and stance don't seem a challenge.

 - Staring with hard eye contact: Direct eye contact also can be intimidating.
 Use the pup’s own calming signals to tell it you mean no harm.
 Turn your head away, avert your eyes, and move slowly to give the pup time to build up the courage to stand its ground or even approach.